-Eugene Rabkin of StyleZeitgeist Magazine defined fashion as a "creative industry with an implicit understanding that its brands have a certain duty to creativity in maintaining artistic standards, even if that means a slightly smaller profit."
-Let that sink in, because today couldn't feel more far off.
-Now, it seems both the value of design and appreciation of the craft may have been overtaken by greed.
+Eugene Rabkin of StyleZeitgeist Magazine defined fashion as a creative industry with an implicit understanding that its brands have a certain duty to creativity in maintaining artistic standards, even if that meant a slightly smaller profit.
+Now it seems both the value of design and appreciation of the craft may have been overtaken by greed.

-Amidst leaders in the industry, who have the power to shape and guide what fashion does, I urged everyone to truly rethink who the role models in luxury are.
+Facing many of the gatekeepers in luxury, I pushed them to ask themselves who the role models are today. really have to ask ourselves who the role models in luxury are?
+Being an Instagram celebrity should not give you the automatic right to become the spokesperson on serious issues for the young, the impressionable and the gullible.
 The icons and the It-Girls of the moment hold power because we give it to them.
-I say, let the fashion gods fall, and instead, let’s praise those worth praising.
+Let the fashion gods fall, and instead, let’s praise those worth praising.

-But as a brand owner, ultimately, those in power need to take some responsibility for hiring these people.
-Luxury industry insiders accuse fast-fashion retailers for shifting the blame to contractors in 3rd world countries when it comes to child labour and unsafe working conditions.
-From now on, we will not allow those within the industry to shift the blame when it comes to protecting up and coming talent—be it designers, models, or fans.
+But I forced those in the room to take responsibility themselves.
+We have to join and say, that we are no longer turning a blind eye, that we are not only interested in the bottom line.
+Conde Nast itself released a Code of Conduct, surely, these scandals cannot be good for business either: as a brand owner, ultimately, you need to take some responsibility for hiring these people.
+We accuse fast-fashion retailers for shifting the blame to contractors in 3rd world countries when it comes to child labour and unsafe working conditions.
+From now on we will not allow you to shift the blame when it comes to protecting up and coming talent, be it designers, models or fans.

 If our industry stops caring for its young, its extinction is not only imminent but well deserved.

-Much of this madness in our industry comes from the way in which we shift towards social media for power and purpose.
-There is a problem with social media, especially when an entire industry clings on to the lowest hanging fruit in terms of digital innovation.
-When the luxury industry funds 'virtual hearts' instead of real soul, we send a message to future generations that looking pretty is the same thing as creating beauty, and building a 'lifestyle brand' is the same thing as having a life.
+When the luxury industry funds virtual “hearts” instead of real soul, we send a message to future generations that looking pretty is the same thing as creating beauty, and building a “lifestyle brand” is the same thing as having a life.
 That’s just not true.

 Technology in luxury should be ground-breaking, not destroying the self-esteem of young and talented creatives.

 Clearly, we need a new narrative.
-We need to go back to a system based on ideals.
-Based on truth and beauty and craft.
 Luxury today is an industry that is seeking answers.
-But we will not find them in short-termism, we will only find them by thinking about future generations, and by re-discovering our value system.
+But we will not find them in being focused on the short-term—we will only find them by thinking about future generations, and by re-discovering our value system.